 Federal Stafford Loans

-Direct Stafford Loans, from the William D. Ford Federal Direct Loan (Direct Loan) Program, are low-interest loans for eligible students to help cover the cost of higher education.
+Direct Stafford Loans, from the William D. Ford Federal Direct Loan (Direct Loan) Program, are low-interest loans for students to help meet the cost of higher education.
 Eligible students borrow directly from the U.S. Department of Education.
 Federal Stafford Loans are subsidized and/or unsubsidized, depending on financial need.